John Pratt Harp Company

 Since the Chamber Harp

-had progressed to somewhat more than a young beginner’s harp in many cases, we
+had progressed to somewhat more than a young beginner’s harp in many cases,

-developed the “Debutante” harp in the fall of 2005.
-The word “Debutante” means “beginner,” in the sense of a young
+we developed the “Debutante” harp in the fall of 2005.
+The word “Debutante” means “beginner,” in

-lady making her formal entrance into society.
-The Debutante is more economical, uses concert harp strings,
+the sense of a young lady making her formal entrance into society.
+The Debutante is more economical, uses

-concert harp string spacing, uses the same levers, has the same basic design,
+concert harp strings, concert harp string spacing, uses the same levers, has

-veneered spruce soundboard, but simplified and without the extended
+the same basic design, veneered spruce soundboard, but simplified and without

-soundboard.
-The Debutante still has a
+the extended soundboard.
+The Debutante

 made of solid, un-veneered maple laminate.